A Preface to My Story

 If you're visiting this blog for the first time, it will be most meaningful if you read the very first post before you read anything else.
 That first post, A Personal Letter to my Family and Friends, was my way of sharing this personal story for the first time with people in my life.
 And, now that this blog is "public," that letter is the starting point for anyone who chooses to read my story.

-I write as I'm able, which isn't every week or even every month, and what I've written in almost a year is still so much the beginning of the story.
-But if you're interested, you're welcome to join the journey.
+I was writing as I was able, which wasn't every week or every month, and now it's been a while...
+What I've written so far is still so much the beginning of the story.
+If you're interested, you're welcome to join the journey.
 I invite you to start at the very beginning ~ A Personal Letter to my Family and Friends.